School of Law

 - Colleges and Schools

 |School of Law|

 1525 Senate Street

-Before joining the University of South Carolina, Bryant led the legal aspects of automated driving program at Stanford University, clerked for the Hon.
+Before joining the University of South Carolina, Smith led the legal aspects of automated driving program at Stanford University, clerked for the Hon.
 Evan J. Wallach at the United States Court of International Trade, and worked as a fellow at the European Bank for Reconstruction and Development.
-He holds both an LL.M. in International Legal Studies and a J.D. (cum laude) from New York University School of Law and a B.S. in civil engineering from the University of Wisconsin.
-Prior to his legal career, Bryant worked as a transportation engineer.
+He holds both an LL.M. in International Legal Studies and a J.D. (cum laude) from New York University School of Law and a B.S. in Civil Engineering from the University of Wisconsin.
+Prior to his legal career, Smith worked as a transportation engineer.

 - Products Liability (LAWS 690)

 - Technology Law: Law of the Newly Possible (LAWS 680)